JosephKhateri/bbbs/README.md

 The Gwyneth's Gifts VMS code was modified in the Fall of 2023, revamping the code into the present ODHS Medicine Tracker code.
 Many of the existing database tables were reused, and many other tables were added.
 Some portions of the software's functionality were reused from the Gwyneth's Gifts VMS code.
 Other functions were created to fill the needs of the ODHS Medicine Tracker.
 The team that made these modifications and changes consisted of Garrett Moore, Artis Hart, Riley Tugeau, Julia Barnes, Ryan Warren, and Collin Rugless.

-Megan Meiser
-Joseph Khateri
-Zack Cherry
-Duy Nguyen
-Conor Gill
-Noor Cheema
-Joel Amanuel
+In the Spring of 2024, extensive modifications were made to the pre-existing ODHS Medicine Tracker code to facilite the creation of The BBBS Donor Information System.
+The system is now designed to streamline and enhance the internal administration's management of its donor base.
+A majority of the ODHS code was omitted and restructered to meet the needs of the newer system.
+The team that made these changes possible consisted of Joel Amanuel, Noor Cheema, Zack Cherry, Conor Gill, Joseph Khateri, Megan Meiser, and Duy Nguyen.

 ## User Types
-There are two types of users (also referred to as 'roles') within the ODHS.
+There are three types of users within the BBBS Donor Information System.
+* SuperAdmin
 * Admins
-* SuperAdmins
+* Users

-SuperAdmins have the ability to manage users, generate reports, assign users to events, reset user passwords, and modify a user's status.

-Admins have all of the abilities that SuperAdmins have, but they cannot modify other users information.

-Users of any type can have their status changed by SuperAdmins to Inactive to prevent them from signing up for events.
-Inactive users will also stop appearing in the list of volunteers available to be assigned.
-Additionally, the reports page allows staff members to filter out inactive users.
+The SuperAdmin can manage all the users and admins of the system.
+They can generate reports, add users, remove users, reset user passwords, edit donor/donation information, and upload CSV files.
+The system does not allow for the removal of the SuperAdmin.

-There is also a root admin account with username 'vmsroot'.
+The SuperAdmin is currently the root admin account with the username 'vmsroot'.
 The default password for this account is 'vmsroot', but it must be changed upon initial log in.
-This account has hardcoded SuperAdmin privileges but cannot be assigned to events and does not have a user profile.
+This account has hardcoded SuperAdmin privileges.
 It is crucial that this account be given a strong password and that the password be easily remembered, as it cannot easily be reset.
-This account should be used for system administration purposes only.
+This account should be used for executive administration purposes only.

+Admins have similar privileges to the SuperAdmin, except they can only add, remove, or change the passwords of regular users.
+Where the SuperAdmin has the ability to make these changes to other admin accounts, the admins themselves can only do so for regular users.
+Nevertheless, the admins can also upload, view, and edit donor information as well as generate reports.
+They can also change their own password while the SuperAdmin cannot.

+Users have the ability to change their own password.
+They can also upload, view, and edit donor information.
+Users can also generate reports.

 ## Features
 Below is an in-depth list of features that were implemented within the system
-* User registration and log in
+* User registration and Log In
 * Dashboard
+* Upload CSV Files
+  * Detect Wrong File Type Upload
+  * Detect Formatting Errors with Dates, Phone Numbers, Emails, and Zipcodes
+  * Detect and Dismiss Duplicate File Uploads
 * User Management
-  * Change own password
-  * View volunteer hours (print-friendly)
-  * Modify profile
-  * Modify user status
-  * Modify user role (AKA access level) (SuperAdmin only)
-  * Reset password
-  * User search
-* Appointments and Appointment Management
-  * Calendar with appointment listings
-  * Calendar day view with appointment listings
-  * Appointment search
-  * Appointment details page
-  * Volunteer event sign up
-  * Assign Volunteer to event
-  * Attach event training media (links, pictures, videos)
-  * Attach post-event media (Admin/SuperAdmin only)
-  * View Appointment Roster (print-friendly)
-  * Modify appointment details
-  * Create new appointment
-  * Delete appointment
-  * Complete appointment
-* Reports (print-friendly)
-  * General Animal Reports
-* Notification system, with notifications generated when
-  * A user signs up for an event (sent to all staff members)
-  * A user is assigned to an event by a staff member (sent to that volunteer)
-  * A new event is created by a staff member (sent to all users)
-  * An appointment is close
-  * An appointment is due today
-  * An appointment is overdue
-* Animal Management
-  * Create Animals
-  * Modify Animals
-  * Delete Animals
-  * Archive Animals
-  * Search Animals in the database
-* Services
-  * Create Service
-  * Modify Service
-  * Delete Service
-* Locations
-  * Create Location
-  * Modify Location
-  * Delete Location
+  * Add Users
+  * Remove Users
+  * Users Change Their own Passwords
+* Admin Management
+  * Add Admins
+  * Remove Admins
+  * Admins Change Their own Passwords
+  * Admins Change Other Users' Passwords
+* Donor Management
+  * View All Donors
+    * Filter Donors by Location
+    * Search for Specific Donor
+    * Sort Donors Alphabetically
+    * Export All Donors to CSV File
+  * View Individual Donor
+    * View Donor Personal Information
+    * Access Donation History
+      * Date
+      * Contribution Type
+      * Contribution Category
+      * Amount
+      * Payment Method
+    * Access Donor Analytics
+      * Frequency of Giving
+      * Lifetime Value
+      * Status
+      * Donation Funnel
+      * Event or Non-Event Donor
+    * View Donation Progress Graph
+    * View Events Sponsored Pie Chart
+    * Export Individual Donor Information to CSV File
+* Generate Reports
+  * Report Types:
+    * Donors Who Donated Over $10,000
+    * Donors' Frequency of Giving
+    * Donors Who Have Not Donated for the Last 2 Years
+    * Events Donors Have Contributed To
+    * Donors Whose Frequency of Giving is Greater than Yearly
+    * Non-Event Donors Who Have Donated in the Past 3 Years
+    * Event Donors Who Have Donated in the Past 3 Years
+    * List of Top # amount of Donors
+    * Donors' Donation Funnels
+    * Donor Retention Rate
+  * Export Donor Reports to CSV File
+  * Sort Generated Reports
+* Edit Donor Information
+* Edit Donation Information

 ## Design Documentation
-Several types of diagrams describing the design of the ODHS Medicine Tracker, including sequence diagrams and use case diagrams, are available.
+Several types of diagrams describing the design of the BBBS Donor Information System, including sequence diagrams, data flow diagrams, class diagrams and use case diagrams are available.
 Please contact Dr. Polack for access.

 ## "localhost" Installation
 Below are the steps required to run the project on your local machine for development and/or testing purposes.